protobeard/madagascar_vanilla/README.md

 * Food Policies Persist Across Games: In case you don't want to set these up every game.
 * Reading Policies Persist Across Games: In case you don't want to set these up every game.
 * Persist New Game Configuration: save new game setup (storyteller, difficulty, world size, etc.) and reuse it for the next new game.
+* Shelf-like Storage:
+    * Set default storage to be empty and priority normal for shelves, outfit stands, bookcases, and hoppers (each individually toggleable).
+    * Disable storing rotten items on shelves/outfit stands by default
+    * Disable storing tainted items on shelves/outfit stands by default
+    * Disable storing biocoded weapons and apparel on shelves/outfit stands by default
+* Stockpile Storage:
+    * Disable storing rotten items in stockpiles by default
+    * Disable storing tainted items in stockpiles by default
+    * Disable storing biocoded weapons and apparel in stockpiles by default
+* Dumping Stockpile Storage:
+    * Disable storing rotten items in dumping stockpiles by default (prevent pawns from bringing in rotting animal corpses)

 ### House Rules